sid-tiw/cassandra/doc/source/cql/definitions.rst

   of characters by two dollar characters, in which case single-quote can be used without escaping (``$$It's raining today$$``).
 That latter form is often used when defining :ref:`user-defined functions <udfs>` to avoid having to escape single-quote characters in function body (as they are more likely to occur than ``$$``).
 - Integer, float and boolean constant are defined as expected.
-Note however than float allows the special ``NaN`` and ``Infinity`` constants.
+Note however that float allows the special ``NaN`` and ``Infinity`` constants.
 - CQL supports UUID_ constants.
 - Blobs content are provided in hexadecimal and prefixed by ``0x``.